ARJUNRAGHUNANDANAN/Product-Recommendation-Python-Terminal-App/README.md

 **CSV to SQLite Conversion:**

 The raw CSV data has been converted into a SQLite database for efficient querying and filtering.
-This should improves the performance and scalability of the recommendation script.
+This should help with performance and querying options of the recommendation script.
 I created both a normalized DB version and a denormalized DB version.
 I may only use one for now.

+To Get Denormalized DB, run `CSVtoSQLiteDB.py`.
+This creates `inventory.sqlite` in `inventory/`

+To Get Normalized DB, run `CSVtoNormalizedSQLiteDB.py`.
+This creates `normalized_inventory.sqlite` in `inventory_normalized/`

 | Before Conversion | After Conversion |
 |---|---|